Upstream Color

 Shane Carruth is living every film fan's dream.
 One day he just up and left his day job to work on his very first film ever.
 Without any prior film experience (he's a math major) he made Primer, one of the most thorough and realistic time travel films to date.
 His second project (A Topiary) never really got off the ground, but luckily he was able to fight his way back into the spotlights with Upstream Color.
 If anything, his latest film proves that Primer wasn't just a lucky hit.

 Aside from being a self-made man, Carruth is also a major control freak.
 If you take a closer look at the credits, you'll see that he's involved in pretty much every department that matters.
-He has written the story, he plays one of the leads, the music is composed by him and cinematography and editing credits also carry his name.
+He has written the story, he plays one of the leads, the music is composed by him, and cinematography and editing credits also carry his name.
 Hell, he's even credited as a camera operator.
-He may not the best actor, best musician or best cinematographer around, but having a hand in all these disciplines means that everything works so well together that it easily outweighs the drawbacks.
-In that sense Carruth reminds me a lot of Tsukamoto and Kitano, two of my all-time favorite directors.
+He may not be the best actor, the best musician, or the best cinematographer around, but having a hand in all these disciplines means that everything works so well together that it easily outweighs the drawbacks.
+In that sense, Carruth reminds me a lot of Tsukamoto and Kitano, two of my all-time favorite directors.

 screen capture of Upstream Color

 The soundtrack is tailored to the images.
-Carruth wrote the music himself and serves a healthy diet of ambient music.
-The soundtrack is cool, though maybe a little uneventful for people accustomed to listening to ambient outside the context of film.
-Still, in combination with the visuals it makes for a truly magnificent audiovisual experience.
-It's here than Carruth's involvement in the different disciplines really pay off, as everything gels together perfectly.
+Carruth wrote the music himself and he serves a healthy diet of ambient music.
+The soundtrack is cool, though maybe a little uneventful for people accustomed to listening to ambient outside the context of the film.
+In combination with the visuals, it makes for a truly magnificent audiovisual experience.
+It's here that Carruth's involvement in the different disciplines really pays off, as everything gels together perfectly.

 screen capture of Upstream Color